qz267/adapters/README.md

 # Eaternet Adapters

-**We're bringing the whole world's restaurant health inspections online,** into as many sites and apps as possible.
+**We're bringing the world's restaurant health inspections online,** into as many sites and apps as possible.

 **The plan in a nutshell:** each agency which inspects restaurants can have an "adapter".